influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/insights_tradeoffs.md

 ---
-title: Design Insights and Tradeoffs in InfluxDB
+title: Design insights and tradeoffs in InfluxDB
 menu:
   influxdb_1_5:
+    name: Design insights and tradeoffs
     weight: 60
     parent: concepts
 ---

-InfluxDB is a time-series database.
+InfluxDB is a time series database.
-Optimizing for this use-case entails some tradeoffs, primarily to increase performance at the cost of functionality.
+Optimizing for this use case entails some tradeoffs, primarily to increase performance at the cost of functionality.
 Below is a list of some of those design insights that lead to tradeoffs:

 1. For the time series use case, we assume that if the same data is sent multiple times, it is the exact same data that a client just sent several times.